 The US-CERT Current Activity web page is a regularly updated summary of the most frequent, high-impact types of security incidents currently being reported to the US-CERT.

-Users and administrators are encouraged to review the Google Chrome Release blog entry and apply the update.
+Users and administrators are encouraged to review Ubuntu Security Notice USN-2147-1 and apply the appropriate update.